 As a result of the deemed repatriation provision of the Tax Act, U.S. income taxes have been provided on approximately \$1.1 billion of the undistributed earnings of our foreign subsidiaries at December 31, 2017.
-However, we have not provided foreign withholding taxes or state income taxes on the undistributed earnings of our foreign subsidiaries, over which we have sufficient influence to control the distribution of such earnings and have determined that substantially all such earnings have been reinvested indefinitely.
+The income tax expense from the deemed repatriation was offset by net operating loss carryforwards and income tax credits resulting in a transition tax payable of \$21.8 million.
+Under an election of the Tax Act, the remaining transition tax is payable over eight years beginning with tax year 2017, with 8% due in each of the first five years, 15% in year six, 20% in year seven, and 25% in year eight.
+We have not provided foreign withholding taxes or state income taxes on the undistributed earnings of our foreign subsidiaries, over which we have sufficient influence to control the distribution of such earnings and have determined that substantially all such earnings have been reinvested indefinitely.
 These earnings could become subject to foreign withholding tax if they are remitted as dividends.
-We estimate that repatriation of these foreign earnings would generate withholding taxes and state income taxes of approximately \$80.5 million.
+We estimate that repatriation of these foreign earnings would generate withholding taxes and state income taxes of approximately \$91.8 million.

 We operate in and file income tax returns in various U.S. and foreign jurisdictions which are subject to examination by tax authorities.
-We have tax returns that are open to examination in various jurisdictions for tax years 2010-2017.
+We have tax returns that are open to examination in various jurisdictions for tax years 2012-2018.
 The open years contain matters that could be subject to differing interpretations of applicable tax laws and regulations related to the amount and/or timing of income, deductions and tax credits.
 There can be no assurance that the outcome of examinations will be favorable.
 Our unrecognized tax benefits are subject to change as examinations of specific tax years are completed in the respective jurisdictions.
-Current examinations include our 2012 and 2013 Philippine income tax returns, 2013-2015 Portuguese income tax returns, and 2010-2014 Malaysian income tax returns.
+Current examinations include our 2012 and 2013 Philippine income tax returns, and 2014-2016 Singapore tax returns.